Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: FTPL for decoupled bandits

-The proof of Theorem \ref{thm: adv} is given in Appendix~\ref{app: adversarial}.
-This result matches the lower bound of \citet{avner2012decoupled} up to constant factors, and is therefore minimax optimal.
-In the next theorem, we analyze the regret of Algorithm~\ref{alg: FTPL} in the SCA regime, which includes the stochastic regime as a special case.
+The following results establish the regret guarantees and show BOBW guarantees, with the first theorem showing that Algorithm~\ref{alg: FTPL} is optimal in the adversarial regime. \begin{theorem} In the adversarial regime, Algorithm~\ref{alg: FTPL} with $\alpha>1$ and $\eta_t = c K^{\frac{1}{\alpha}-\frac{1}{2}}/\sqrt{t}$ for $c>0$ satisfies \end{theorem} The proof of Theorem \ref{thm: adv} is given in Appendix~\ref{app: adversarial}.
+This result matches the lower bound of \citet{avner2012decoupled} up to constants, and is therefore order optimal.
+In the next theorem, we analyze the regret of Algorithm~\ref{alg: FTPL} in the SCA regime including the stochastic setting.
+Note that Theorem~\ref{thm: adv} requires only the bounded loss assumption, i.e., $\ell_t \in [0,1]^K$ and does not require a constant gap assumption used in the SCA regime, which encompasses the classical stochastic regime as a special case.

 \begin{theorem} In the stochastically constrained adversarial regime with a unique best arm $i^*$, Algorithm~\ref{alg: FTPL} with $\alpha \in (1,3]$ and $\eta_t = c K^{\frac{1}{\alpha}-\frac{1}{2}}/\sqrt{t}$ for $c>0$ satisfies